Written Statement under CPC

 A written statement is the statement of the defendant in his defence in which he either admits the claims or denies the facts alleged by plant leaf in his plaint.
 The defendant can State New facts of the case and legal objections against the claim asked by the plaintiff.

 Order VIII Rule 1 of the civil procedure code provides that, after the service of summons, the defendant should file the written statement within 30 days.
-But in case if the defendant fails to submit it before 30 days, Then he can file his statement within 90 days as the Court allows him to do so.
+But in case the defendant fails to submit it before 30 days, Then he can file his statement within 90 days as the Court allows him to do so.

 Characteristics of the written statement